-Remission hope travels to Kenya as IPTN creates a therapeutic nutrition hub
+Remission hope travels to Kenya as IPTN supports a therapeutic nutrition hub

-IPTN and the University of Nairobi are working together to create a Therapeutic Nutrition Hub and Type 2 Diabetes Remission Centre of Excellence in Kenya, broadening the reach of the knowledge and research conducted to help global health and wellness.
+IPTN and the University of Nairobi’s Faculty of Nutrition are working together to create a Therapeutic Nutrition Hub and Type 2 Diabetes Remission Centre of Excellence in Kenya, broadening the reach of the knowledge and research conducted to help global health and wellness.

-Access to insulin and diabetic medical devices is a challenge in Africa, where the cost of treatment can be a dramatic portion of a family’s income.
-In 2021, IPTN partnered with the University of Nairobi in Kenya to support the creation of a Therapeutic Nutrition Hub for Africa.
-This included creating a Type 2 Diabetes Remission Centre of Excellence in Kenya, with a future project planned for Malaysia.
+Type 2 Diabetes is one of the fastest growing non-communicable diseases in Africa and is expected to increase by over 140% by 2045.
+In 2021, IPTN and Global Open Data for Agriculture and Nutrition (GODAN) worked with the University of Nairobi in Kenya to support the creation of a Therapeutic Nutrition Hub for Africa.
+This included creating a Type 2 Diabetes Remission Centre of Excellence in Kenya.

-“Partnering with the University of Nairobi and developing a community-led Diabetes Remission Centre of Excellence was a significant highlight and milestone for the IPTN,” said Sean McKelvey, Chief Executive Officer.
+“Collaborating with the University of Nairobi on the development of a Diabetes Remission Centre of Excellence was a significant highlight and milestone for IPTN,” said Sean McKelvey, Chief Executive Officer.
 “Learnings from this initiative around food policy and agriculture are helping us explore food access solutions in developed countries, like Canada.”

-“Working with a top university in Africa like Nairobi was important, as well as aligning with farming.
+“Working with a top university in Africa like the University of Nairobi was critical, as was aligning farming practices with the therapeutic nutrition agenda.
 It is difficult to influence farming practices in a big way in developed countries.
-Agriculture is significant to driving community in Africa and the food farmacies became an additional community-led and owned element,” said McKelvey.
+In Africa, agriculture plays a significant role in driving community engagement and food farmacies will become a key component of the implementation strategy,” said McKelvey.